 - Event Ticket Sales, including the ability to design public ticket sales forms and collect money for the event

 - Event Checklists to help you remember important items

 - Event Budgeting and Financials

-To use the Argenta Event Management Module, choose Events and Programs > Events from the main menu on the left side of the screen.
+To use the Argenta Event Management Module, choose Event Management > Events - from the main menu on the left side of the screen.

 From here you will enter the details about your event:

 - Record Permissions.
 Place a checkmark in this box if you wish to lock the record.
 Choosing to lock this record prevents users from viewing or updating it, unless they're either a master admin or given specific permissions on the Record Permissions tab.
 Permissions also work by assigning a department, district and/or precinct.
 If you have users in your system who are restricted by these permissions, they will only be able to see records in the departments/districts/precincts you have granted them access to.

 - Event Title.
 You need to enter a title for your event that is 140 or less characters long.
 This is a required field.

 - Max Number of Guests.
 If an event must have a maximum number of guests, you